danielstocks/webcloud/pages/blog/2020-04-06-flash-of-unstyled-dark-theme.md

 ## Naive Implementation

 Statically generated sites are "pre-rendered" HTML files usually served from CDN.
 As part of pre-rendering CSS is also applied, usually with some CSS-in-JS framework involved.
 On first paint, the user will see a pre-rendered page.
-Once client-side JavaScript runs and detects the users preferred theme the page will re-render.
+Once client-side JavaScript runs and detects the users preferred theme, the page will re-render.

-If the users preferred theme is different from the default theme, the page re-render will cause a "flash" between the two.
+If the users preferred theme is different from the default theme, the page re-render will be perceived as a "flash" between the two.
 I call this the naive theming implementation.

 ### Is this *really* a problem?

-From a UX perspective, this is similar to other undesirable side effects like [flash of unstyled content](linkhere), or [flash of unstyled typography](linkhere).
-It might not be the end of the world but still very much noticeable.
-On a slow connection it can be very distracting and confusing.
+From a UX perspective, this is similar to other undesirable side effects such as [flash of unstyled content](https://en.wikipedia.org/wiki/Flash_of_unstyled_content) and [flash of faux text](https://www.zachleat.com/web-fonts/demos/foft.html).
+It might not be the end of the world but it's still noticeable.
+On a slow connection it can be very distracting and confusing as it takes a longer time for client-side JavaScript to execute.

 ## Improved implementation

-The drawbacks of the naive solution is entirely avoidable with some basic usage of CSS media queries and global [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) (commonly referred to as CSS variables)
+It turns out this side-effect is entirely avoidable with some basic usage of CSS media queries and global [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) (commonly referred to as CSS variables)

 If you're just rendering the page based on user OS theme preference, this problem can *and should* be solved in CSS, not in JavaScript.
 Use the `prefers-color-scheme` media query in the `<head>` section of your HTML.